ng-web-apis/payment-request/README.md

 export class YourModule {}
 ```

-As a good example of usage you can take [a project live demo on CodeSandbox](https://codesandbox.io/s/github/ng-web-apis/payment-request/tree/master/projects/demo)
+As a good example of usage you can take a look at [a project live demo on CodeSandbox](https://codesandbox.io/s/github/ng-web-apis/payment-request/tree/master/projects/demo)

 #### waPayment